In recent years, online vehicle history reports have become an increasingly popular way for buyers to research a

 No matter how good or how premium the report appears in content or price, there are definite limitations to Carfax reports.

 First, Carfax may miss information.
 Regardless of how thorough they are, there is certain information that even Carfax can’t gain access to.
 If, for example, the seller of the car has had one or multiple small accidents but has managed to effect repairs themselves and without reporting the incidents to the insurance company, then information on these accidents simply does not exist on record.
 Carfax can only work with information that is on the record.

 The result of this is that if you were to buy a used car in a major city where some official group, be they insurance provider or law enforcement, is much more likely to pick up on and record any kind of incident, the same can’t be said for small towns and rural areas.
 The fact remains that unless the information you seek is a part of public record, there is no way for Carfax to get it.

 Second, the cost difference is huge.
 As we have seen above, Carfax reports are much more expensive than those from AutoCheck.
 Perhaps most stark is how many reports $99.99 will buy you.
 It’s not just a few reports in difference, but hundreds!

 In many respects, AutoCheck is much like the Carfax report, but on the surface much cheaper.
-It uses many of the same sources to get its information that goes into the reports, but there is one key area missing from AutoCheck, and that’s maintenance and service history.
+It uses many of the same sources to get the information that goes into the reports, but there is one key area missing from AutoCheck, and that’s maintenance and service history.

 An AutoCheck report will also tell you about serious accidents, salvage titles and this kind of information that a Carfax report has.
 One additional unique feature that AutoCheck has, however, is the use of their unique scoring system.
 Using the data from the vehicle history report, AutoCheck gives each vehicle a score out of 100.
 Far from being just standalone numbers, the AutoCheck score is provided as an individual score for each vehicle along with a recommended range for each make and model.